 What’s Your Story is brought to you by Scottish Book trust and our StoryBoard of teen writers and illustrators.
 See who’s taking part this year below.

-Meet the seven passionate and creative young people working with us on the What's Your Story?
-StoryBoard for 2019.
+Meet the six passionate and creative young people working with us on the What's Your Story?
+StoryBoard for 2020.

 The young writers and illustrators on our StoryBoard are paired up with professionals.
 These are the fabulous mentors working with our teens this year.